-McGuinness kept in dark over Robinson's Quayle meeting
+Martin McGuinness kept in dark over Peter Robinson's Dan Quayle meeting

 Martin McGuinness was kept in the dark over a meeting involving First Minister Peter Robinson, a former US Vice President and the Belfast lawyer at the heart of one of Northern Ireland's biggest ever financial scandals.